Skip to content

 Do you feel a wave of guilt after telling someone “no”, even when it’s something you need?
 Maybe you’ve set a limit at work, with family, or in friendship, and then spent hours replaying it, thinking, “Was I too harsh?”

 You’re not alone, and this kind of boundary guilt is not a sign of weakness.
 It often shows up because you’ve been conditioned to prioritise others, avoid conflict, or shrink your needs.
-It’s different from real guilt (when you’ve hurt someone); this is guilt that comes after doing the right thing for yourself.
+It’s different from real guilt (when you’ve hurt someone) this is guilt that comes after doing the right thing for yourself.

-Why Setting Boundaries Triggers Guilt
+Why You Feel Guilty for Setting Boundaries

 • Childhood rules: You learned that keeping peace = being loved